Jyotikumarii/AdcuratioProject/README.md

 1.URL and title of blog.
 2.URL and its metadata like title,votes etc.

-Language -Python
+Language -Python <br />
-Library used for scrapping - Beautiful Soup
+Library used for scrapping - Beautiful Soup<br />
-IDE used -Jupyter notebook
+IDE used -Jupyter notebook <br />
-DB used -MongoDB Cloud
+DB used -MongoDB Cloud <br />

 Intallations required:-
 1.Python 3.8.5